Withergate/client/README.md

 Similarly, building the application can be run using `yarn build`.

+When developing locally, Api and Auth server need to be running on the local machine.
+They can be easily launched using the bundled `docker-compose` by running `docker-compuse up`.

 ## 🔖 License

 The code is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/Withergate/client/blob/master/LICENSE) for details.